What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 I will tell you how mere spots and stains on your vinyl boat seats affect your well-being.

-Mildew – the Basics You Should Know
+Mildew – The Basics You Should Know

 Since its growth is flat on the surface, it can be easily removed.

 Well, you must be thinking about how to get rid of mildew from your vinyl boat seats.
-Otherwise, you would decide to replace not only vinyl coverings but also the seat foam.
+Otherwise, you would decide to replace not only the vinyl coverings but also the seat foam.

 Don’t worry!